Shannan Gilbert was not a Gilgo Beach serial killer victim

 • Medical experts criticized his assumptions in the case of Jeffrey Epstien.

-• He made statements about the death of Michael Brown without having access to key evidence such as x-rays.
+• He made statements about the death of Michael Brown without having access to key evidence, such as x-rays.

 • One pathologist told NBC News that Baden has a habit of making statements that are not accurate.

 Notably, in his report on Gilbert’s death, he states that the 23-year-old was still wearing blue denim jeans.
-However, this is incorrect, as her jeans were actually discovered 300 yards away in another part of the marsh.
+However, this claim is incorrect, as her jeans were actually discovered 300 yards away in another part of the marsh.

-The hyoid bone.
+The hyoid bone

 After the police released Gilbert’s 911 call, her family attorney, John Ray, suddenly revealed that there was a “drill-shaped hole” in her hyoid bone.